hsiponen/Tapsa/README.md

 * ActiveDirectory PowerShell module (only for permission check (check-permissions) and example functions (Tapsa-module))

 Recommended use: run from PowerShell ISE
-The bot will run as long as the PowerShell session is running
+The bot will run as long as the PowerShell session is running.

 Microsoft Lync Model API documentation
 https://msdn.microsoft.com/library/office/hh243705(v=office.14).aspx